turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 Save this code and go check your browser.
 What do you see?

-Let's take a minute and examine that return statement in our `render` method.
+Let's take a minute and examine that return statement.

 <section class="note">
 ### Understanding JSX

-It looks like our `render` method is returning some HTML!
+It looks like we are returning some HTML!
 Very easy to read, right?

 What we're actually writing here is known as JSX.
 It's an abstraction that makes React easier to write!

 JSX is "JavaScript and XML" - it's a handy mashup language that allows us to write HTML with a bit of JavaScript injected in.
-You can read more on it [here](https://reactjs.org/docs/introducing-jsx.html) (and a bit more in depth [here](https://reactjs.org/docs/jsx-in-depth.html)).
+You can read more on it [here](https://reactjs.org/docs/introducing-jsx.html) (and a bit more in depth [here](https://react.dev/learn/writing-markup-with-jsx)).
 But in the meantime, we'll see how JSX makes our lives easier throughout this lesson!
 </section>

 Okay.
 Now try to add a paragraph tag.
 What happened?